alkindli/CtraderRobot/README.md

 Scrip, scrap its just same standard unless its this movement.
 Using multiplier as a drawer and if spread is just dropping quickly out its not all bullshit.

+   Blablablaa the leverage will increase your loss on low capital and (decrease value).
+Looking for a currency exchanged higher/major than its minor/sub-pair.
+You want the stop loss be consistent with bid you place anyhow.
+Higher bid, higher stop loss, but to decrease take profit if you bid high amount on high leverage if capital/money/funds allows - should (leave into profit in a tick?).
+In a minute.

+  Just my own reminder.

-  Submitted some things somehow now the market is more regulated, but not sure about how INDEXES will absolutely virtually fail.
+  I had different story though -- Submitted some things somehow now the market is more regulated, but not sure about how INDEXES will absolutely virtually fail.
+ETORO.COM had huge problem, where developer built false leverage.